The Guide to Web Application Architecture

 Serverless apps

 The serverless architecture uses servers to run a web application.
-However, they are not hosted by the company.
+However, the company does not host them.
 The team outsourced server management and maintenance to a third-party vendor.
 Applications are developed as a set of functions, which are later connected to form a single application.

 serverless app